RaedAbr/Wikilosophy/README.md

 ### Graph generation

-- Each page represents a graph vertex

-- Easy to create an edge list using the index
+Each page represents a graph vertex.
+Easy to create an edge list using the index

-- - Unzip 100 pages
+- Unzip 100 pages
 - For each page, find the first hyperlink not in italic or parentheses
 - Place the start and end vertices separated by a tab character in a file

-- Size of edge list should around the same size as the index since they both contain one line per page

-- Must only be done once (unless using a different dump or language)
+This work is done after executing [`src/extract_wikilinks.py`](https://github.com/RaedAbr/Wikilosophy/blob/master/src/extract_wikilinks.py) python script.
+The size of edge list should be around the same size as the index since they both contain one line per page.
+This must only be done once (unless using a different dump or language)

+Then, based on the output of the parsing, we clean our file using the [`src/clean_data.py`](https://github.com/RaedAbr/Wikilosophy/blob/master/src/clean_data.py) python script (remove internal links, files links, wikimedia links..)

+Finally, we create a file containing all pages titles (all nodes) via script [`src/build_nodes.py`](https://github.com/RaedAbr/Wikilosophy/blob/master/src/build_nodes.py)

 ## Planification and work